Introduction: The 100 Buck Photographic Studio

 The outcome of the project was a portable, inexpensive and flexible system that cost us £57.00 GBP (around $100.00 USD) or under £300.00 GBP ($500.00 USD) including a DSLR!
 Don’t get me wrong, the system has severe limitations and drawbacks, but does give pleasing results for the 6 main lighting set ups.
 Either for portrait or figure work.

-The image of Jess below was shot using this set up.
+The image of Jess above was shot using this set up.

 Step 1: The Camera